 except where a First Gas representative is present, Approved Persons shall notify First Gas both when they enter and leave a Delivery Point;

-First Gas may temporarily withdraw or suspend any Approved Person’s access to a Delivery Point at any time and without notice during an Emergency (including when undertaking Maintenance required due to an Emergency), Force Majeure Event and/or Critical Contingency; and
+First Gas may temporarily withdraw or suspend any Approved Person’s access to a Delivery Point for work to be undertaken in the ordinary course at any time and without notice during an Emergency (including when undertaking Maintenance or other work required due to an Emergency), Force Majeure Event and/or Critical Contingency; and

-notwithstanding any other provision of this section 13.2, to respond to an Emergency the Interconnected Party will not be required to give First Gas prior written notice or obtain a Work Permit before entering a Delivery Point.
+notwithstanding any other provision of this section 13.2, to respond to or address an Emergency and/or Critical Contingency, the Interconnected Party will not be required to give First Gas prior written notice or obtain a Work Permit before entering a Delivery Point and appropriately qualified persons other than Approved Persons may access a Delivery Point.

 term and TERMINATION

-This Agreement will commence on the later of [ ] and the date it is signed by both Parties (Commencement Date).
+The term of this Agreement will commence on the Commencement Date.

 This Agreement will expire on the earlier of: